Information society: Definition

 Society in the Tunis Commitment and outlined the basis for implementation and follow-up in the Tunis Agenda for the Information Society.
 In particular, the Tunis Agenda addresses the issues of financing of ICTs for development and Internet governance that could not be resolved in the first phase.

 Some people, such as Antonio Negri, characterize the information society as one in which people do immaterial labour.
 By this, they appear to refer to the production of knowledge or cultural artifacts.
 One problem with this model is that it ignores the material and essentially industrial basis of the society.
 However it does point to a problem for workers, namely how many creative people does this society need to function?
 For example, it may be that you only need a few star performers, rather than a plethora of non-celebrities, as the work of those performers can be easily distributed, forcing all secondary players to the bottom of the market.
 It is now common for publishers to promote only their best selling authors and to try to avoid the rest—even if they still sell steadily.
 Films are becoming more and more judged, in terms of distribution, by their first weekend's performance, in many cases cutting out opportunity for word-of-mouth development.

 Michael Buckland characterizes information in society in his book Information and Society.
 Buckland expresses the idea that information can be interpreted differently from person to person based on that individual's experiences.

 Considering that metaphors and technologies of information move forward in a reciprocal relationship, we can describe some societies (especially the Japanese society) as an information society because we think of it as such.

 The word information may be interpreted in many different ways.
 According to Buckland in Information and Society, most of the meanings fall into three categories of human knowledge: information as knowledge, information as a process, and information as a thing.

+Thus, the Information Society refers to the social importance given to communication and information in today's society, where social, economic and cultural relations are involved.

+In the Information Society, the process of capturing, processing and communicating information is the main element that characterizes it.
+Thus, in this type of society, the vast majority of it will be dedicated to the provision of services and said services will consist of the processing, distribution or use of information.